VenexCon/100-days-of-code/log.md

   ## Day 20 3rd MArch 2022

- Completed the survey page and egan working on adapting the website.
+ Completed the survey page and began working on adapting the website.
 Will make the landing page and then include the SHEQ website onto that.
+I completedt he survey page and integrated that into the website.
+I forked a seperate branch to test out the CSS:grid use for the answered questions.
+Also receivied the book relating to javascript and Jquery.